• Skip to primary navigation

 Collage of 4 images showing steps for baking crunchies.

-• Press the mixture evenly into the tray, making sure to press it well down, and into the corners.
+• Press the mixture evenly into the tray, ensuring you press it well down, and into the corners.

 • If you want to make them crispy, bake for an extra 5 minutes.